Nazim-Mechkouri/miR-202-in-Oryzias_latipes/README.md

 This script performs a series of steps, including creating files for each species, executing RNAduplex for each file, and producing a Newick file containing only the species of interest.
 The Newick file is then used as input for the next script.

+**Newick_file rearrangement**

+The produced newick file contains only the species of interest and is based on the bigger newick_file that you provide.
+Note that between the two scripts, we need to manually rearrange the nodes of the frenshly created newick_file if we want to rearrange the nodes so that Oryzias latipes would be found at the top of the tre, and lepisosteus occulatus (not a teleosei) and the bottom of the tree (for visualisation purpose).
+This `rearranged_newick_file` is the one that must be given as an input for the following script and will be used to produce a heatmap that matches the new tree shape.

 **___________________________________________________________________________________**

 2. **script_Dataframe_treatment**: